RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 Now that we have created an XML-file (*specialresidue.xml*) associated with the Fe ion residue that OpenMM complained about, we can try to call OpenMM_Modeller again, this time telling OpenMM_Modeller about the extra forcefield file.

-.. warning:: For OpenMM to correctly parse the specialresidue.xml file, it is important that the PDB-file contains an element definition (column 77-78) for
+.. warning:: For OpenMM to correctly map the information from the specialresidue.xml onto the PDB-file topology, it is important that the PDB-file contains an element definition (column 77-78) for
     each element of the special residue.

 -----------------------------------